-Once we are doing some ministry, we need to do like the water where there will be many hindrances, even though we have to flow like waters.
+Once we are doing some ministry, we need to do like the water where there will be many hindrance, even though we have to flow like waters.
 How?
-The principle is: to get rid of which block our progressing, there we will to get the least resistance!
-Yes, there are many resistances, and people get disappointed in these courses, so absolutely we have to get rid of, or avoidance.
-Only two options are in front of us: Getting rid of or Avoidance.
+The principle is: to get rid off which block our progressing, there we will to get the least resistance!
+Yes, there are many resistance, and people get disappointed in this courses so absolutely we have to get rid off, or avoidance.
+Only two options are in front of us: Getting rid off or Avoidance

 Let me tell you our project for MTU.
 Money is not the hindrance for here, usually people are, and our mind, and trivial things around us, or presently structural system of our life might be prevented our progressing.
-That is why we need to go forward life water flowing and then those resistances will be more lessen and lessen, so easy to go through in any hindrance, opposition, resistance even from our closed colleagues, finally our vision will come true and into reality.
+That is why we need go forward life water flowing and then those resistances will be more lessen and lessen, so easy to go through in the any hindrance, opposition, resistance even from our closed colleagues, finally our vision will come true and into reality.

-25 JUNE Growing Individually and Ministry
+Growing Individually and Ministry

 This is talking about relationships between individual and ministry, especially how to relate each other for success in our mission that was given.
-Now let's talk more in details, what's individual and ministry.
+Now lets talk more in details, what's individual and ministry.

-Let's approach; 1) individual, 2) ministry, 3) God's role.
+Lets approach; 1) individual, 2) ministry, 3) God's role.
 If we borrow Dr. Melvin's definition in this: Ministry is the cooperation between God and human being.
-Let's talk for this concept.
-What Dr. Melvin mentioned, the success of ministry depends on two: People & God.
+Lets talk for this concept.
+What Dr. Melvin mentioned the success of ministry depends on two: People & God.
 That's correct.
 Probably Human's preparation & God's helps.

 What do have to prepare?
 What is God help?
-Our part: prayer first, and to invest all of our energy in there, and to prepare physically, intellectually, academically, personality, characters, habits concentration, and non egocentric, so on.
+Our part: prayer first, and to invest all of our energy in there, and to prepare physically, intellectually, academically, personality, characters, habits concentration, and non ego-centric, so on.